 post_deploy hook, this clears the cache and pre-loads (warms) the cache after the container begins accepting connections and during normal, incoming traffic.

 To review build and deploy logs, see Use logs for troubleshooting.

 Build and deploy full steps

-With an understanding of the process, we provide the following instructions for build and deploy for your local, Integration, Staging, and finally Production:
+With an understanding of the process, we provide the following instructions for build and deploy for your local, Integration, Staging, and finally Production environments: